-Cerebral edema and increased intracranial pressure in brain tissue stimulate receptors in the brain causing nausea and vomiting.
+Cerebral edema and increased intracranial pressure in brain tissue stimulate receptors in the brain, causing nausea and vomiting.

-Confusion and lethargy are often associated with decreased level of consciousness attributed to decreased excitability of CNS tissues due to decreased sodium levels.
+Confusion and lethargy are often associated with a decreased level of consciousness attributed to decreased excitability of CNS tissues due to decreased sodium levels.
 Always assess the patient’s history to establish a baseline normal level of functioning.
 Check for a medical alert bracelet on the patient for the possibility of diabetes.

 Both hyponatremia and hypernatremia may result in seizures and eventually coma as neuromuscular synapses are unable to fire appropriately.
 A severe manifestation results in coma.